 BCU’s test and trace processes are designed to ensure the safety of you and your fellow students and staff during the Covid-19 pandemic.

-Working together, we’ll ensure you have the support you need if you, or members of your class or bubble, have symptoms.
+Working together, we’ll ensure you have the support you need if you, or members of your class, have symptoms.

 Step One: What to do if you have symptoms